DejavuForensics/SVM/README.md

 ## SVM: Classification/Regression

 The SVM is a statistical learning machine.
 It is not based on the human brain.
 Its explicit goal is statistical learning theory.
-Classical neural networks aim to find a hyperplane.
+Classical machines learning aim to find a hyperplane.
 The hyperplane separates the classes for the target application.
 There can be several hyperplanes separating the data correctly.
 SVM is a classifier that finds a better hyperplane than others.

 ### Follow the instructions: